|

 - It was the only day which required fasting,

-- It represented a stricter sabbath than the other
+- It was a stricter sabbath than the other annual days,

 - It is the only annual assembly described in Leviticus